hadrien-pouget/Ranking-Policy-Decisions/README.md

 ```
 python3 q.py [ID]
 ```
-This will run a counting phase, in which the test suite is built, a scoring phase in which all the states are scored, and an interpolating phase, in which pruned policies are made and tested.
+First, this will download any models needed to run the experiments.
+Then, this will run a counting phase, in which the test suite is built, a scoring phase in which all the states are scored, and an interpolating phase, in which pruned policies are made and tested.
 Results will be stored in the ```results``` folder.

 ## Credit
 Credit for each environment and policy-training method is supplied in the README for each environment, in ```polexp/environments/```